WICG/file-handling/PRIVACY_AND_SECURITY.md

 ### 3.4 Does this specification expose persistent, cross-origin state to the web?

-Yes, in the form of access to the native file system.
+Yes, in the form of the contents of the native file system.
 Note, however, that the user must have both origins installed as PWAs and must **explicitly** open the same file with both web apps.

 ### 3.5 Does this specification expose any other data to an origin that it doesn’t currently have access to?